dashpay/docs/introduction/features.rst

 (which means 6.97 Dash or USD1360 in July 2017) for the year of 2017.
 This `tool <https://stats.masternode.me/>`_ shows a live calculation of masternode earnings.
-These rewards decrease by 7% each year, but the rising value of Dash should offset these reductions.
+These rewards decrease by 7% each year, but the rising value of Dash may offset these reductions.
 As a matter of fact, masternodes were receiving 140 Dash per month at the beginning of 2016, but this was actually less money than today: USD600 per month.
 There is also the possibility for masternodes to earn money from fees in the future.

 .. _privatesend: